telerik/blazor-docs/knowledge-base/chart-export-to-image.md

 ---
 title: Export Chart as Image
-description: How to export the Chart to image
+description: How to export the Chart as an image?
+How to export the rendered Chart as a JPG file?
+How to export Chart as an image in Blazor?
 type: how-to
 page_title: Export Chart as Image
 slug: chart-kb-export-to-image